 - Abandoned Warehouse: Not abandoned since Fugate owns it, but it plays the same role.

 - Advantage Ball: A middle-aged efficiency expert, fighting Batman?
 This should have been a Curb-Stomp Battle, but Fugate has studied footage on Batman's fighting, so he knows that it takes Batman exactly 1/20 of a second to throw a punch.
-As improbable as it sounds, Fugate manages to fight Batman to a standstill with using Blocking Stops All Damage, Nonchalant Dodge and Deadly Dodging
+As improbable as it sounds, Fugate manages to fight Batman to a standstill using Blocking Stops All Damage, Nonchalant Dodges, and Deadly Dodging.

-- Awesomeness by Analysis: Even before his Start of Darkness, Fugate knew the exact place where the subway doors will open.
-7 years later, he can go hand-to-hand with Batman just from having studied Batman's tendencies in a fight from news footage about him.
+- Even before his Start of Darkness, Fugate knew the exact place where the subway doors would open.

-I'm going to clean your clock, Fugate.
-Fugate:
+- Badass Boast:Batman: I'm going to clean your clock, Fugate.

 - Bank Robbery: Invoked when Alfred informs Batman that there is one in progress in a bank with a time lock.
 Batman immediately deduces the perpetrator is the Clock King.
-The Clock King left all the money, he only wants to get Batman locked in the Death Trap he set up in the vault.
+Fugate doesn't actually steal any money; he only wants to get Batman locked in the Death Trap he set up in the vault.

 - Big Damn Heroes: Batman comes to save Mayor Hill from the Death Trap Just in Time.